ThePansmith/Monifactory/FAQ.md

 **Q. Are Lithium and Sodium in the modpack?**

-No, but we have their respective port and fork, Radium and Embeddium
+No, but we have their respective port and fork, Radium and Embeddium.

 **Does the modpack come with shaders?**

 Not by default.
-Oculus is included to load your shaders of choice, however
+Oculus is included to load your shaders of choice, however.

 **Q. Can you create or add 'X' mod to Monifactory?**